Li Jinhui

 Li Jinhui (黎錦暉 (Lí Jǐnhuī); 5 September 1891 – 15 February 1967 although some sources suggest he died 1968) was a Chinese composer and songwriter born in Xiangtan, Hunan, Qing China.
-He is often dubbed as the "Father of Chinese popular music".
 He created a new musical form with shidaiqu after the fall of the Qing Dynasty—moving away from established musical forms.
-Although Li's music was extremely popular, the Chinese Nationalist Party attempted to ban his music.
+The Nationalist government attempted to ban Li's music.
 Critics branded his music as "Yellow Music", a form of pornography, because of its sexual associations and he was branded a "corruptor" of public morals.
-This kind of popular music was banned in China after the Communist takeover in 1949, and Li was eventually hounded to his death, a victim of political persecution in 1967 during the height of the Cultural Revolution.
+This kind of music was banned in China after the Chinese Communist Revolution in 1949, and Li was eventually hounded to his death, a victim of political persecution in 1967 during the height of the Cultural Revolution.

 Early years

 Born into a scholarly family in Xiangtan, Hunan, Li Jinhui was the second oldest of the renowned eight Li brothers.
-His older brother Li Jinxi was a prominent linguist who taught Mao Zedong, and his youngest brother Chin Yang Lee (Li Jinyang) later became a bestselling author in the US.
+His older brother Li Jinxi was a linguist and acquaintance of Mao Zedong, and his youngest brother Chin Yang Lee (Li Jinyang) later became an author in the US.